unixist/postex/persistence/README.md

 ## malwhere

 Lightweight backdoor that operates in the kernel.
+There is no expectation of userspace component.
 Its use is for system reentrance when a) primary persistence mechanism is discovered; or b) [this is is the primary persistence mechanism](https://www.youtube.com/watch?v=qmJ2GVOEVFI).

 ##overview
 It exposes a simple interface to the network via a netfilter hook.
 The idea is to support a few tactical operations and nothing more.